-This Low Sugar No Bake Pop Tarts Swap is Toddler and Kid Friendly and makes an awesome kid-friendly activity to get them in the kitchen!
+This Low Sugar No Bake Pop Tarts Recipe is Toddler and Kid Friendly and makes an awesome kid-friendly activity to get them in the kitchen!

 Do you remember POP TARTS?!
 I’m not going to lie, I basically was raised on pop-tarts and not so much for dessert.
 I am pretty sure I had a pop tart for breakfast every day in highschool (and it was usually the one with lots of extra blue icing on top).
 No shame here.
 But now that I have a little one, I can appreciate that we may all want to make things a little bit lower in sugar for them, especially if they’re having this for breakfast!

-So I invented the DIY NO BAKE pop tart that is naturally low in sugar, and packed with some protein and healthy fats.
+So I invented the DIY NO BAKE pop tarts recipe that is naturally low in sugar, and packed with some protein and healthy fats.

-Graham Crackers – Did you know that graham crackers are super low in sugar?
+Graham Crackers – Did you know that each graham cracker has just 1 gram of sugar each?
+Not joking.
 I’m literally obsessed.

 Chia Jam – I make my own chia jam (it’s one of the most popular recipes on my blog) by mixing cooked down fresh or frozen fruit with chia seeds, a little lemon juice and if you want, you can add maple syrup.
 But honestly, it’s so flavourful, it’s not even necessary.